Harsh-R-16/Password-Generator/README.md

 # Password-Generator-Tool

-Generate a Secure Password Use my online password generator to instantly create a secure and random password.
+Generate a Secure Password using this online password generator to instantly create a secure and random password.

 https://password-generator-harsh.netlify.app/